Independence Monument (Ukraine): History

-In December 2014, the chief architect of Kyiv, Sergey Tselovalnik, proposed replacing the monument with a new one commemorating the Heavenly Hundred protestors killed during the Revolution of Dignity.
+In December 2014, the chief architect of Kyiv, Serhiy Tselovalnyk, proposed replacing the monument with a new one commemorating the Heavenly Hundred protestors killed during the Revolution of Dignity.

 The monument was cleaned on 23 May 2019, which required the use of special equipment and cranes.

-During the 2022 Russian invasion of Ukraine, the monument was included in a list of heritage sites to be fortified against shelling and bombing.
+During the Russian invasion of Ukraine, the monument was included in a list of heritage sites to be fortified against shelling and bombing.
 It was removed from the list owing to cost concerns and its height making it difficult to defend.

 Design

 The Independence Monument consists of a triumphal column and statue at its apex.
 The total height of the monument is stated to be 61 or 62 metres.
 A spiral staircase is contained within the column.